 • A hyphen is normally used when the adverb well precedes a participle used attributively (a well-meaning gesture; but normally a very well managed firm, because well itself is modified) and even predicatively, if well is necessary to, or alters, the sense of the adjective rather than simply intensifying it (the gesture was well-meaning, the child was well-behaved, but the floor was well polished).

-• In some cases, such as diode–transistor logic, the independent status of the linked elements requires an en dash instead of a hyphen.
+• In some cases, like diode–transistor logic, the independent status of the linked elements requires an en dash instead of a hyphen.
 See En dashes § Notes.

 • Use a hanging hyphen when two compound modifiers are separated (two- and three-digit numbers; a ten-car or -truck convoy; sloping right- or leftward).